c2997108/lastwasm/doc/lastdb.rst

 -p  Interpret the sequences as proteins.
 The default is to interpret
     them as DNA.

--R DIGITS
-    Specify lowercase-marking of repeats, by two digits (e.g. "-R01"), with the following meanings.

-    First digit:

-    0. Convert the input sequences to uppercase while reading them.
-    1. Keep any lowercase in the input sequences.

-    Second digit:

-    0. Do not check for simple repeats.
-    1. Convert simple repeats (e.g. cacacacacacacacac) to lowercase.
-       This uses tantan_, which reliably prevents non-homologous alignments, unlike other repeat finders.
-    2. Convert simple DNA repeats to lowercase, with tantan tuned for ~80% AT-rich genomes.
-    3. Convert simple repeats, including weaker simple repeats, to lowercase (with tantan's ``r`` parameter = 0.02).

 -c  Soft-mask lowercase letters.
 This means that, when we compare
     these sequences to some other sequences using lastal, lowercase letters will be excluded from initial matches.
 This will apply